chis0m/exchanger/README.md

 - Fill your configuration settings in the '.env' file you created above
 - Run 'php artisan key:generate'
 - Run php artisan jwt:secret
-- Run 'php artisan migrate --seed'
+- Run 'php artisan migrate:fresh --seed'
 - Run 'php artisan serve' to startup the application

+- NOTE: You need to add fixer api key to your .env file.
+Anyways for test reasons I added one in .env.example file

 ## For development